USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_quick_start.md

 ```

 ## Install the CMAQ Libraries
-The CMAQ build scripts require the following libraries and INCLUDE files to be available in the CMAQ_LIB directory (Note the CMAQ_LIB gets set automatically by the config_cmaq.csh script, where `CMAQ_LIB = $CMAQ_HOME/lib`):
+The CMAQ build scripts require the following libraries and INCLUDE files to be available in the CMAQ_LIB directory (Note: the CMAQ_LIB gets set automatically by the config_cmaq.csh script, where `CMAQ_LIB = $CMAQ_HOME/lib`):

 - netCDF library files are located in the `$CMAQ_LIB/netcdf/lib` directory
-- I/O API library and module files are located in the `$CMAQ_LIB/ioapi` directory
+- I/O API library, include files and module files are located in the `$CMAQ_LIB/ioapi` directory
 - MPI library and INCLUDE files are located in the `$CMAQ_LIB/mpi` directory

 The config_cmaq.csh script will automatically link the required libraries into the CMAQ_LIB directory.
 Set the locations of the netCDF, I/O API, and MPI installations on your Linux system with the following config_cmaq.csh environment variables:

-- `setenv IOAPI_MOD_DIR`: the location of the I/O API module files on your system.
+- `setenv IOAPI_MOD_DIR`: the location of the precompiled I/O API module files on your system.
-- `setenv IOAPI_INCL_DIR`: the location of the I/O API include files on your system.
+- `setenv IOAPI_INCL_DIR`: the location of the I/O API include header files on your system.
 - `setenv IOAPI_LIB_DIR`: the location of compiled I/O API libraries on your system.
 - `setenv NETCDF_LIB_DIR`: the location of the netCDF installation on your system.
+- `setenv NETCDF_INCL_DIR`: the location of the netCDF include files on your system.
 - `setenv MPI_LIB_DIR`: the location of the MPI (OpenMPI or MVAPICH) on your system.

-For example, if your netCDF libraries are installed in /usr/local/netcdf/lib, set `NETCDF` to /usr/local/netcdf/lib.
-Similarly, if your I/O API library is installed in /home/cmaq/ioapi/Linux2_x86_64ifort, set `IOAPI_LIB` to /home/cmaq/ioapi/Linux2_x86_64ifort.
+For example, if your netCDF libraries are installed in /usr/local/netcdf/lib, set `NETCDF_LIB_DIR` to /usr/local/netcdf/lib.
+Similarly, if your I/O API library is installed in /home/cmaq/ioapi/Linux2_x86_64ifort, set `IOAPI_LIB_DIR` to /home/cmaq/ioapi/Linux2_x86_64ifort.

 *1.* Check the names of the I/O API and netCDF libraries using the `ioapi_lib` and `netcdf_lib` script variables.

-*2.* Check the name of the MPI library using the `mpi` script variable.
+*2.* Check the name of the MPI library using the `mpi_lib` script variable.
 For MVAPICH use `-lmpich`; for openMPI use `-lmpi`.

 Links to these libraries will automatically be created when you run any of the build or run scripts.
 To manually create these libraries (this is optional), execute the config_cmaq.csh script, identifying the compiler in the command line [intel | gcc | pgi]:
 ```